JRC1995/INTER-INTRA-attentions/README.md

 Similar to the standard inter-layer global attention mechanism, a context vector is created as a result of the weighted summation of all the previous hidden states, and then an 'attended hidden state' is created by taking both the context vector and the candidate hidden state into account (following the formula for creating ht_dash as given in [here](https://nlp.stanford.edu/pubs/emnlp15_attn.pdf))

-Next, I used the new attended hidden state as the 'previous' hidden state for the current time step to calculate the current hidden state.
+This intra-decoder-layer attended hidden state is considered as the final hidden state for that timestep.

->hidden_state = elu(input * wxh + attended_hidden_state * whh + Bias)

 Finally, we store the computed hidden state in the list of previous hidden states for computing the next hidden state in the next time step.